stormpath/stormpath-dotnet-documentation/docs/social_login.rst

 The next step is to tell Facebook what URLs we'll be using Facebook Login from.

-From the app dashboard page you're on, click the "Settings" tab in the left menu, then click the "Add Platform" button near the bottom of the page.
+From the Settings page, click the "Add Platform" button.
 When prompted, select "Website" as your platform type.

 In the "Site URL" box, enter your private and public root URLs.
 This should be something like ``http://localhost:5000`` or ``http://mysite.com``.
 If you want to allow Facebook Login from multiple URLs (local development, production, etc.) you can just click the "Add Platform" button again and enter another URL.

-Lastly, click the "Save Changes" button to save the changes.
+Click the "Save Changes" button at the bottom of the page.

+Next, click on "Add Product" on the left side of the page, and add Facebook Login.
+In the "Valid OAuth redirect URIs" field, add the callback URI provided by this library, which is ``/callbacks/facebook`` by default.
+If your site is hosted locally on port 5000, your callback URI is ``http://localhost:5000/callbacks/facebook``.

-Your settings should now look something like this:
+Your configuration should look something like this:

 .. image:: /_static/images/facebook-url-settings.png

+Lastly, click the "Save Changes" button once more to save the changes.

 Create a Facebook Directory